Bacteria structure is tiny, microscopic, and unicellular.

 - This character of bacteria is similar to plant cells having a cell wall.

-- This cell wall chemistry varies significantly and bacteria are differentiated as Gram-positive and gram-negative strains.
+- This cell wall chemistry varies significantly, differentiating bacteria as Gram-positive and Gram-negative strains.

-- On the other side, the Gram-negative bacteria has three layers like lipoprotein, lipopolysaccharide and mucopeptide.
+- Conversely, the Gram-negative bacteria has three layers: lipoprotein, lipopolysaccharide, and mucopeptide.

 Cell membrane